 Zenker’s diverticulum is a condition that is most often seen in older adults.
 It occurs when a pouch, also called a diverticulum, develops in the throat at the base of the neck.
-As the pouch increases in size, the surrounding muscles can tighten excessively, which can make swallowing difficult.
-Although the condition can be quite uncomfortable, it can be easily treated once diagnosed.
+As the pouch increases in size, swallowing becomes difficult.

 Symptoms of Zenker’s Diverticulum